mattyschell/geodatabase-buildings-height/README.md

 Don't bother with removing columns, the ArcGIS Pro GUI requires a galaxy brain when also selecting a subset of records.

+* Create a table from planimetrics 2022 "building_footprint" with columns bin, height_roof.
+This is bin_height.csv in the data directory.

 ## Database Setup

 Create and load a scratch PostGIS database.